Senior Food and Beverage Supervisor, Sudima Auckland Airport

 Bachelor of International Hospitality Management in Food and Beverage

-With a passion for great customer service it’s little wonder that Bhavna Abhilasha was recently named the Hotel Industry Food and Beverage Employee of the Year at the 2017 New Zealand Hotel Industry Awards.
+With a passion for great customer service it’s little wonder that Bhavna Abhilasha was named the Hotel Industry Food and Beverage Employee of the Year at the 2017 New Zealand Hotel Industry Awards.

 “What I enjoy most about my career is interacting with guests and learning about them.
 I enjoy developing new skills and knowledge every day, and taking more and more responsibilities in my role,” says the AUT hospitality alumna who graduated in 2015.